-Electrical And Computer Engineering REU
+Electrical and Computer Engineering REU

-The Department of Electrical & Computer Engineering at Duke University hosts undergraduate students from around the country in their research laboratories in the summer.
+The Department of Electrical and Computer Engineering at Duke University hosts undergraduate students from around the country in their research laboratories in the summer.
 These students will work with a faculty member and their research group to tackle an innovative research project.
 Students admitted to the program receive a competitive monthly research stipend as well as arranged on-campus housing and a travel allowance.

 When to Apply

 All applicants must be United States citizens or permanent residents.
-The program is designed for students who are juniors in Spring 2012, but exceptional sophomores will also be considered.
+The program is designed for students who are juniors in Spring 2014, but exceptional sophomores will also be considered.
 A major in electrical and computer engineering is helpful but not necessarily required.

-Research Opportunities for 2013
+Research Opportunities for 2014

-The following three projects are available for the coming summer.
+The following four projects are available for the coming summer.
 Interested students are encouraged to apply.
 Questions about any of the projects or the REU program in general should be directed to Amy Kostrewa (email@example.com).
 To be considered for any project, students must apply online through the link above.

 Heterogeneous Datacenter Design and Deployment

 Demand for computing capacity is driven by the data deluge.
 Over the past 45 years, computer engineers have transformed exponentially increasing transistor density into exponentially increasing capacity.
 At present, energy costs jeopardize further scaling.
-The US Environmental Protection Agency estimates datacenters already consume 1.5% of total nationwide electricity, which is comparable to the consumption of 5.8M US households.
+The U.S. Environmental Protection Agency estimates datacenters already consume 1.5 percent of total nationwide electricity—comparable to the consumption of 5.8 million U.S. households.
 No combination of existing datacenter architectures can improve computing capacity by the desired three orders of magnitude within datacenter power budgets, which are already at megawatt scales.

 This project examines the design and deployment of heterogeneous datacenter architectures that improve efficiency by 10x.
 Heterogeneity deploys a mix of specialized hardware for a mix of software needs, improving efficiency as unnecessary hardware resources are eliminated.
 To build heterogeneous datacenters, we explore design spaces for processors, memory, network, and storage using techniques in statistical inference and machine learning.
 To deploy heterogeneous datacenters, we use multi-agent markets in which applications bid for heterogeneous architectures, maximizing utility.

 REU students participating in this project may participate in data collection and analysis.
-Responsibilities may include (1) analyzing performance and power for a variety of processor and memory designs, (2) simulating future processor and memory designs, (3) performing data analysis and design optimization.
+Responsibilities may include (1) analyzing performance and power for a variety of processor and memory designs, (2) simulating future processor and memory designs, and (3) performing data analysis and design optimization.
 While not required, some knowledge in computer architecture and a major programming language (e.g., C, C++, Java) is helpful.

-Faculty Contact: Prof. Benjamin Lee (firstname.lastname@example.org)
+Faculty contact: Prof. Benjamin Lee (firstname.lastname@example.org)

-Faculty contact: Prof. Adrienne Stiff-Roberts (email@example.com)
+Faculty contact: Adrienne D. Stiff-Roberts (email@example.com)

-Faculty contact: Profs.
-Jeffrey Krolik (firstname.lastname@example.org)
+Faculty contact: Jason Amsden, PhD (firstname.lastname@example.org)